Zulu language: Orthography

+Zulu is primarily written in a Latin alphabet, and occasionally in Ditema syllabics.
+In Malawi, Ngoni dialect may be written in Mwangwego script.

 Zulu employs the 26 letters of the ISO basic Latin alphabet.
 However, some of the letters have different pronunciations than in English.
 Additional phonemes are written using sequences of multiple letters.
 Tone, stress and vowel length are not indicated.